ceejbot/rust-emitter/README.md

 `emit_unsigned16(&mut self, name: &'e str, value: u16)`

 Shortcuts for emitting a metric with the given name and integer value, with various signedness & size.

+`emit_name_val_tag(name: &'e str, value: u32, tag: &'e str, tagv: &'e str)`

+Shortcut for another common pattern: a name/value pair with a tag/value pair (both strings).
+Here's an example of emitting a metric for an http response, with timing & status code:

+`emit_name_val_tag("response", 23, "status", "200");`

+Emit a metric

 ## TODO